Hopelessness

 Hopelessness and Suicide

-Beck’s research found that “the psychological factor contributed most strongly to the seriousness of a suicide attempt.
-We found that hopelessness was the best indicator of how serious the person was about terminating his life” (Beck, 1979, p.
+Beck’s research found that the psychological factor that contributed most strongly to the seriousness of a suicide attempt was hopelessness.
+The amount of hopelessness was “the best indicator of how serious the person was about terminating his life” (Beck, 1979, p.
 127).
 Martin E.P.
 Seligman suggests that hopelessness can be identified as a subtype of depression.
 He refers to it as hopelessness depression (Seligman, 1995).

 Clinical Identification

 Aaron Beck and his colleagues developed the Hopelessness Scale that provide a short, self-report measure of the negative expectations adults hold about their present and future situations.
 This scale contains twenty-items of a true-false index.
-Two of the items are “I might as well give up because I can’t make things better for myself,” and “I never get what I want so it’s foolish to want anything.”
-(Snyder, 2003, Kindle location: 2,630).
+Two of the items are:

 Causes and Contributing Factors